danuriegas/weather-station-buillet/manual-setup.md

 sudo nano /etc/modules
 ```

-Add `rtc-ds1307` at the end of the file.
+Add the following lines to the bottom of the file:

+    i2c-dev
+    w1-gpio
+    w1-therm
+    rtc-ds1307

 Next you will need to add the DS1307 device creation at boot by editing the `/etc/rc.local` file by running: